blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 ## Step 5 - Setup Topology File
 ***If you plan a standard setup of a BP behind relays you can skip this step***

+First download the topology file to your `$DINGO_HOME/config/leios` directory by running:
 ```
 cd $DINGO_HOME/config/leios
 wget https://book.play.dev.cardano.org/environments-pre/leios/topology.json